rubocop/rubocop/README.md

 ### Including/Excluding files

-Rubocop checks all files recursively within the directory it is run on.
-However, it does not recognize some files as ruby files, and if you'd like it to check these you'll need to manually pass them in.
+RuboCop checks all files recursively within the directory it is run on.
+However, it does not recognize some files as Ruby(only files ending with `.rb` or extensionless files with a `#!.*ruby` declaration are automatically detected) files, and if you'd like it to check these you'll need to manually pass them in.
 Files and directories can be also be ignored through `.rubocop.yml`.

 Here is an example that might be used for a Rails project: